thavocado/comfyui-danbooru-lookup/README.md

 - `danbooru_id`: Best matching post ID
 - `all_ids`: Comma-separated list of all matching IDs
 - `similarity_scores`: Comma-separated similarity scores

+### WD14 to Conditioning
+1. Find the "WD14 to Conditioning" node under the "conditioning/danbooru" category
+2. Connect an image from LoadImage or any other image source
+3. Optional: Add HuggingFace token if you get authentication errors
+4. Connect the CONDITIONING output to:
+   - Basic or Advanced Danbooru lookup nodes (conditioning inputs)
+   - Other conditioning manipulation nodes
+   - Conditioning Combine nodes to merge multiple images

+Example workflow:
+- LoadImage → WD14 to Conditioning → DanbooruFAISSLookup (positive_conditioning)
+- Multiple images → Multiple WD14 nodes → Conditioning Average → Lookup

 ## Data Source